Referral to the RICS Disciplinary Panel

 I would have absolutely no hesitation in recommending Jon to others – I simply couldn’t have afforded not to have him on my side.”

 When a complaint is made against you or your firm, RICS will consider the matter before deciding whether there could be a case of misconduct.
 If so, you will be asked to provide an initial response to the complaint.
 RICS reviews this response, along with the other evidence gathered, and decides whether disciplinary action is needed.

 If disciplinary proceedings are started, the next steps depend on whether you admit to the allegations, and how serious the alleged misconduct is.

 Regulatory Compliance Orders

 If you admit to the allegations and the case is not serious, you will be offered the chance to agree to a Regulatory Compliance Order.
 These replace Consent Orders, which RICS no longer enter into.

 A Regulatory Compliance Order is a legal document in which you admit fault, agree to a sanction and (where applicable) agree to remedy the situation.
 This might include changing the way in which you work to ensure the problem does not happen again.

-Referral to a single member of the Conduct and Appeal Committee
+Referral to a Single Member of the Regulatory Tribunal

-If you do not admit to the allegations but they are not serious, the case is referred to a single member of the Conduct and Appeal Committee (which is independent and impartial to RICS).
+If you do not admit to the allegations but they are not serious, the case is referred to a Single Member of the Regulatory Tribunal (which is independent from RICS and the regulatory department).
 This person considers your case and decides whether you are guilty of misconduct.
 If so, he/she must decide what sanctions to impose.
-There is no hearing.
+There is no public hearing.
 If you disagree with the decision, you can make an appeal.